 To achieve this, “they” purposely posed their victims’ bodies in ways that would shock the finder, attract attention, and possibly even grab news headlines.

 If you have studied serial killers before, then you will know that this type of behavior is nothing new or shocking.

-By and large, serial killers are narcissists who crave attention.
+Many serial killers are narcissists who crave attention.

 According to forensic psychologist Richard Walter, sadists in particular like to play cat-and-mouse games with the police and terrorize the community at large.

 For example, when the BTK killer, Dennis Rader, murdered Nancy Jo Fox in 1977, he was so eager for the authorities to discover her body that he called 911 the next day and anonymously reported the crime.

 In 2000, Michigan serial killer John Eric Armstrong called the police and claimed that he had discovered the body of a woman in a river.
 Later, it emerged that the woman in question was actually one of his victims.

 A sadistic Missouri-based killer named Maury Travis anonymously contacted a reporter at a local newspaper and told them where he had dumped one of his victims’ bodies.

 During the 1990s, George Russell purposely “posed” one of his victims behind a McDonald’s restaurant in Bellevue, Washington.